brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">When the stone had been sealed.</span>

 We worship the tree of your Cross, lover of humankind, because you, the Life of all, were nailed upon it.
-You opened Paradise to the Thief who approached you in faith, O Saviour, and he was found worthy of its delight when he confessed you, Â‘Remember me, LordÂ’.<a href="#_ftn3" id="_ftnref3"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[3]</span></a> Like him receive us too as we cry, Â‘We have all sinned; in your compassion do not despise usÂ’.
+You opened Paradise to the Thief who approached you in faith, O Saviour, and he was found worthy of its delight when he confessed you, ‘Remember me, Lord’.<a href="#_ftn3" id="_ftnref3"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[3]</span></a> Like him receive us too as we cry, ‘We have all sinned; in your compassion do not despise us’.

 <span style="color:red;
 mso-bidi-font-style:italic">Verse:</span> God is our king from of old; he has worked salvation in the midst of the earth.